 limited to” periods of delay resulting from eight enumerated subcategories of

-The Government contends that the time the District Court granted
+proceedings.
+7 The Government contends that the time the District Court granted

 petitioner to prepare his pretrial motions is automatically excludable under